Douglas Bader, 1910 - 1982

 Ending the war a living legend with a bag of 23 affirmed and a DSO and DFC, both with bars, he resigned from the Air Force and went back to the Shell Company who had offered him a job with his own airplane and Jimmy Doolittle as companion.

 He was knighted in 1976.
 His old school St. Edwards in Oxford has a Douglas Bader Sports Centre.
-Douglas Bader died in 1982, 72 years old.
+Douglas Bader died in 1982, 72 years old.books:

 Reach for the Sky, Paul Brickhill (1954): biography, made into film